Kakamotobi/Learned/Web Development/Web-Rendering.md

 1. Client requests page.
 2. Server sends an almost empty `index.html` file. // Users see a blank screen.
 3. Client requests the JS files linked in the `index.html` file.
-4. JS file containing web application logic (libraries, frameworks) that creates dynamic HTML is received from the server. // TTV, TTI
+4. Server sends the JS files (containing dynamic logic (libraries, frameworks)) to the client, which the browser proceeds to execute. // TTV, TTI
+    - Hydration process.
+      - Static page is converted into a dynamic page by attaching event listeners to HTML elements.
     - **Users can now see and interact with the site.**
 ### Use If:
 - Website has many user interactions.